omeldar/raytracer/README.md

 - **Memoization of Expensive Calculations**
   Cache repeated computations like material scattering, vector math, or normalized directions.
+  Anti-Aliasing can be improved as well by caching pixels in active computation areas (careful because of RAM).

 - **Adaptive Sampling Improvements**
   Adjust per-pixel sample count based on variance in early samples to save render time.